berachain/polaris/e2e/hive/simulators/rpc/README.md

 # RPC Hive

-The RPC Hive directory runs the tests specified by the `ethereum/rpc` simluation test spec.
+The RPC Hive directory runs the tests specified by the `ethereum/rpc` simulation test spec.

 These tests are run as go functions, and required a few changes to comply with Polaris logic.